 You can personalise your studies for the MA in Architecture (MA/Arch) with a number of specialisms.
-These include history and theory of architecture, architecture and the visual arts, digital techniques in architecture and design, parametric and sustainable design.
+These include architectural theory, virtual reality and environments, climatic design, environmental assessment, parametric modelling, and sustainable design.
 You will meet professionals from world famous offices such as Hetherwick’s Studio, Foster + Partners and Zaha Hadid Architects, who are regular guests in our design reviews.
-You will participate in exciting field trips, visit world leading exhibitions and practices.
+You will participate in exciting field trips, and visit world-leading exhibitions and practices.

 This 12-month full-time programme comprises four core modules (total 60 credits), up to four optional modules (total 60 credits) and a research-based dissertation/thesis (total 60 credits) which you’ll complete over the summer.
 You may find more information about student projects, events and activities in the MA’s website here.